-While I have work, very reduced hours and very reduced pay, nothing that I do for my company feels like it matters.
-I’ve had a few serious job interviews because the travel industry is depressing right now.
-When I go into the office – I stare at people’s blank, worried, empty faces.
-Everyone is there because it’s their one day in the week that they have to be.
+While I am still employed, on very reduced hours and very reduced pay, nothing that I do for the travel company feels like it matters.
+I’ve tried to find a new job and have had a few interviews but it's a competitive market out there.
+When I go into the office – I stare at people’s blank, worried and empty faces.
+Everyone is there because it’s their one day in the week that they have to be in the office.
 We’re all so sick of trying to be optimistic, yet we cling to any small piece of positive news.
 But soon it’s drowned out by more bad news, more infections, another red list, another restriction, another resignation.

 In the afternoon I take the dog for a walk.
 And I always end up seeing the same people; I don’t really want to talk to any of them, so I choose routes that don’t have a lot of foot traffic – but still, I usually meet someone I know.
 Sometimes I nod, keep walking, other times I have to stop.
 We talk about the weather, or my job, or theirs, their child or my dog.

 And then it's evening.
+I go to sleep.
 And another day rolls around.

 No comments :